-5. The Compensation Committee shall annually review the Company's overall compensation structure and philosophy, including reviewing and recommending employee equity-based plans to the full Board and approving the overall bonus pool for all employees.
+5. The Compensation Committee shall annually review the Company’s overall compensation structure and philosophy, including reviewing and recommending employee equity-based plans to the full Board.

 6. The Compensation Committee shall administer the Company’s compensation and stock purchase plans under which it has been granted administrative responsibility, including, as appropriate, approving stock option and restricted stock grants and other awards in a manner consistent with the terms of such plans.

 7. The Compensation Committee shall review and discuss with the Company’s management the Compensation Discussion and Analysis required by Securities and Exchange Commission Regulation S-K, Item 402.
 Based on such review and discussion, the Compensation Committee shall determine whether to recommend to the Board that the Compensation Discussion and Analysis be included in the Company’s annual report or proxy statement for the annual meeting of stockholders.
 The Compensation Committee shall provide the required Compensation Committee report for the Company’s annual report or proxy statement for the annual meeting of stockholders.

 8. The Compensation Committee may form and delegate authority to subcommittees when appropriate, each subcommittee to consist of only independent directors.
 In addition, the Compensation Committee may delegate authority to the Chair of the Committee.
 Any such delegation to a subcommittee or the Chair, to the extent provided in the resolutions of the Committee and to the extent not limited by applicable law or stock exchange listing standards, shall have and may exercise all the powers and authority of the Committee.
 Each subcommittee shall have its own published charter to the extent applicable and keep regular minutes of its meetings and report the same to the Committee or the Board as required.

 9. The Compensation Committee shall make regular reports to the Board.